TxJson/Everlast/README.md

 # Everlast

-First C++ project using graphics library, which in this case, is SFML.
+First C++ project using a graphics library, which in this case, is SFML.

 ## Information to run project
 ###### OS Support